Who won: 4 key moments in the vice presidential debate

 “Are you going to pack the court?”

-Following the lead of President Trump, Pence tried to pin down the Democrats on whether they would attempt to expand the Supreme Court.
+Following the lead of President Trump, Pence tried to pin down the Democrats on whether they would attempt to expand the Supreme Court to rebalance a conservative shift during the Trump administration.
 Turning himself into the moderator, Pence asked “are you going to pack the court?”

-Pence said it was a classic case of changing the rules if you can’t win by the rules.
+Pence said such plans would be a classic case of changing the rules if you can’t win by them.

-Harris dodged a direct answer to the question, instead of raising an anecdote about how President Lincoln deferred a nomination while running for his second term until after the election in order to allow voters to weigh in.
+Harris dodged a direct answer to the question, instead of raising an anecdote about how President Abraham Lincoln deferred a nomination while running for his second term until after the election in order to allow voters to weigh in.
+Suggesting Mr. Trump should do the same with the current opening.

+Harris went on to point out that millions of people have already voted in this election.

-Pence pointed out multiple times that Harris had not actually answered, to which Harris responded that the Trump administration had been packing the federal courts, often with unqualified jurists.
+Pence pointed out multiple times that Harris had not actually answered, to which Harris responded that the Trump administration had been packing the federal courts, with “purely ideological” jurists, some of whom are “not competent or substandard.”

 The Associated Press contributed to this report.